cyril-fl/form_application_vue.js/README.md

 ### Features
 - **Form**: Allows users to enter various data about the companies they are applying to, including a formatted address, website, review rating, etc.
+  - The form is validated to ensure that all required fields are filled in.
+  - Notifications appear if the submission fails or succeeds.
 - **Table**: Displays the previously registered data in an organized manner for easy tracking.
   - Checkboxes allow to track if some society has responded yet .
   - Application date display when society's name is hovered.